Tilapiatsu/blender-custom_config/scripts/addon_library/local/kekit/keKit-EULA.md

 # KeKit (Pro)

-## End User License Agreement (EULA) v1.02
+## End User License Agreement (EULA) v1.03

 “keKit” (General Tool Kit / Script Collection Add-on for Blender) is Copyright (C) 2024 Kjell Emanuelsson ([ke-code.xyz](https://ke-code.xyz/)) & released under GPL3 (GNU General Public License).

-This document was last updated 2024-03-10 (ISO8601).
+This document was last updated 2024-10-10 (ISO8601).

+## EULA Section A - Standard Version

+*This section (A) applies to the “Standard” version of keKit, referred to as “keKit” in this section.*

+By using keKit you agree to the following terms and conditions:

+1. keKit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses

+2. Custom art content included in keKit is copyright © 2024 by Kjell Emanuelsson and licensed under CC BY-SA 4.0 (Creative Commons Attribution-ShareAlike 4.0 International).
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

+## EULA Section B - Pro Version

-*This EULA applies to the “Pro” version of keKit, referred to as “keKit” in this document.*
+*This section (B) applies to the “Pro” version of keKit, referred to as “keKit” in this section.*

 By using keKit you agree to the following terms and conditions: